This brewer does NOT come with a 55 gallon container.

 Our fungal compost is an excellent addition to any garden.
 It can be used as a top dressing or as the compost portion in make aerated compost teas.
 It is a combination of castings from African Nightcrawlers, Belgium Nightcrawlers, and Red Wigglers.
 We then inoculate the castings with organic alfalfa meal...

-KIS Organics Microbe Catalyst Our Microbe Catalyst is the food source we use in all of our Pro Kits and brewing systems.
-It is comprised of alfalfa meal, feather meal, potassium sulfate, steamed bone meal, fish bone meal, natural calcite, humic acids, and kelp.
-There are approximately 2 1/4 cups...
+KIS Organics Microbe Catalyst Our Microbe Catalyst is the food source we use in all of our Brew Kits and brewing systems.
+It is comprised of alfalfa meal, feather meal, steamed bone meal, fish bone meal, natural calcite, and kelp.
+There are approximately 2 1/4 cups per lb and you...